jqsook/challengeOne/ReadMe.md

-The Card spills out of the row on medium and larger screens

-Appropriate use of Margins and Padding==== maybe??
+The Card spills out of the row on medium and larger screens Appropriate use of Margins and Padding==== maybe??

+Reactive issues with offset li (md)- solve these 2 with push/pull?
+Reactive issue with shifting text below li (md) Reactive issues with img in center
+Reactive issue with text in cards(md)
+Reactive issue with top form (sm)

 <!-- Sticky Navbar on scroll -->
 <!-- Add some CSS Animations to the page --> Ugly submit button